Killing of Daunte Wright

+Public outrage over Wright's death, one of several high-profile police killings of black Americans in the early 2020s, helped advance discussion of police reform measures.
+In Brooklyn Center, the police department changed its policy on arresting people for misdemeanor offenses and city council introduced alternative public safety measures, but several proposed reforms failed to be implemented.
+In Minnesota and elsewhere in the United States, Wright's death led to changes in Taser procedures and other policing policies.

 People involved

-Daunte Wright

-Daunte Demetrius Wright was a 20-year-old living in Minneapolis, having recently moved there from Chicago.
+Daunte Demetrius Wright (October 27, 2000 — April 11, 2021) was a 20-year-old living in Minneapolis, having moved there from Chicago.
 He was the son of a black father and a white mother.
 Wright played basketball in high school, but according to his father, he dropped out due to a learning disability about two years before the shooting.
 He worked in retail and fast-food jobs to support his almost-two-year-old son, and had enrolled in a vocational school.

-Kimberly Potter

-At the time of the shooting, Kimberly Ann Potter, a White woman from Champlin, Minnesota (born June 18, 1972), was a 48-year-old police officer in the Brooklyn Center Police Department, and a mother of two sons.
-She had worked for the department since 1995, shortly after finishing Saint Mary's University of Minnesota a year prior in 1994.
+At the time of the shooting, 48-year-old Kimberly Ann Potter, from Champlin, Minnesota, was a police officer in the Brooklyn Center Police Department, and a mother of two sons.
+She had worked for the department since 1995, shortly after finishing at Saint Mary's University of Minnesota a year prior in 1994.
 Potter, a field training officer, was training a new officer at the time of the incident.

-Others
+She had completed annual re-certifications for her weapons with her most recent Taser certification having been completed on March 2, 2021.

 Alayna Albrecht-Payton, a 20-year-old resident of Saint Paul, Minnesota, and Wright's girlfriend, was sitting in the passenger's seat of the vehicle and was injured in the crash.
 Two other Brooklyn Center police officers were involved in the traffic stop.
 One of them was a trainee working with Potter who also participated in the attempted arrest.